pionere/devilutionX/Packaging/cpi-gamesh/readme.md

 When the compile is finished and the diabdat.mpq is in place at '/home/cpi/.local/share/diasurgical/devilution/', you can play the game.
 To run the Diablo: Hellfire expansion you will need to also copy hellfire.mpq, hfmonk.mpq, hfmusic.mpq, hfvoice.mpq.
 Enjoy!

+For ClockworkOS v0.5, buster-backports are required to have updated libraries: https://backports.debian.org/Instructions/

 ## Play devilutionX on the CPi GameShell

 When the game is compiled and the mpq files are in place, you can press "A" in the devilutionX menu to play.